cbevins/fire-behavior-simulator/docs/13_RELEASE_NOTES.md

 ## 0.7.1 April 27, 2021

-- Added export of all methods in the fire-behavior-models and fire-behavior-variants folders.
+- Added export of all the fire-behavior-models methods.

 ---